RobotLeopard86/CacaoEngine/docs/manual/backends/vk-glfw.md

-# Backend `vk-glfw` Info
+# Backend `vk-glfw`

+This backend uses Vulkan 1.2 with some extensions and GLFW.

 ## Limitations
 * Running under Wayland causes a crash immediately after startup.
 This appears to be a GLFW bug.
+Run under X11 or XWayland instead.

 ## Vulkan Extension Requirements
 * `VK_KHR_swapchain`